Draw Down and Maximum Draw-down in Gold Trading

 Account Equity and Break Even

-At 50% draw down, one would have to earn 100% on their invested capital - a feat accomplished by less than 5% of all traders worldwide - just to break even on an account with a 50% loss.
+At 50% draw-down, one would have to earn 100% on their invested capital - a feat accomplished by less than 5% of all traders worldwide - just to break even on an account with a 50% loss.

 At 80% draw-down, one must quadruple their equity just to bring it back to its original equity.
-This is what is called to "breakeven" i.e. get back to your original account balance that you deposited.
+This is what is called to "breakeven" i.e. Get back to your original account balance that you deposited.

 Effective Risk Management in Gold Trading

 Effective risk management requires controlling all the risks.
-One should come up with a clear gold trading money management system and a plan.
+A trader should come up with a clear gold trading money management system and a plan.
 To be in Gold or any other business you must make decisions involving some risk.
 All factors should be measured to keep risk to a minimum and use the above tips on this article.

 Ask yourself?
 Some Tips

-1. Can the risks to your investing activities be identified, what forms do they take? and are they clearly understood and planned for?
+1. Can the risks to your investing activities be identified, what forms do they take? and are they clearly understood & planned for?
 All the risks should be taken care of in your Gold plan.

-2. Do you grade the risks faced by you when trading in a structured way? - Do you have a trading plan? have you read about this topic which is thoroughly covered discussed here on this Site.
+2. Do you grade the risks faced by you when trading in a structured way? - Do you have a trading plan? - have you read about this course which is extensively covered discussed here on this Web Site.

 3. Do you know the maximum potential risk of each exposure for each transaction that you place?